Noise is All Around Me

 Thinking about noise, I recognize that much of the music that has accompanied me as I grow up has been reflective of this noisy environment.
 Early recordings by industrial acts such as Throbbing Gristle, SPK and Einstürzende Neubauten frequently echoed our modernised society, taking the raw materials around and applying them in a creative manner, so hammers, engines and metal would feature in the character of the music.
 And remember many years earlier composers Edgard Varèse and George Antheil had been using car horns and sirens in their controversial works.
 Not that audiences or critics particularly liked them though of course.

-More recently the works of artists such as Ben Frost, The Haxan Cloak, Raime, and Tim Hecker have embraced noise as a musical force that I have found much sympathy with.
+In recent years the works of artists such as Ben Frost, The Haxan Cloak, Raime, and Tim Hecker have embraced noise as a musical force that I have found much sympathy with.
 In their recordings harsh noise often collapses into a meditative heartbreaking drone, producing a kind of blissful ecstasy especially in a live context.
 It’s as if these works are exploring a cartography of our time, combatting the digital, tearing apart the harmonies from inside.

 When I collaborated with American artist Mike Kelley on our installation Esprits de Paris at Centres Pompidou in Paris in 2002, we were both drawn to ideas circulating around recording the dead, capturing spirit voices from beyond.
 We chose a number of recognised ‘haunted’ sites in Paris and recorded these on both video and a digital recorder.
 However we deliberately the lens cap on the video camera, and the microphone was turned off on the audio recorder.
 So in the machines, then, in essence, recorded themselves and not the sites they were situated in.
 In post-production, to accentuate the white noise elements sound playback levels of the tapes were radically raised so that whatever natural hiss was present on the tape stock was be accentuated.

 Today noise is spoken of in many other contexts – the noise of information via social networks, the noise inherent in a video image, but ultimately we are speaking about control.
 Noise for many is uncontrollable and that in itself can be troubling.
 A river of noise flows through our lives and I think it’s invaluable at times to simply sit on the virtual riverbank and marvel at the current, the tide of our lives.
+For the moment, enjoy the silence whilst you can, or else embrace what is offered to you